addu390/addu390.github.io/_posts/2025-12-06-good-design-document.md

 <h3>1.2.
 Layer 2: Setting the Stage</h3>

-<p>This is the most flexible layer, choose what’s most relevant to discuss to set the context for the final Layer 3.
-Here are a few examples of what Layer 3 can include: one, some, or others.</p>
+<p>Layer 2 is the most flexible layer of the document.
+Its purpose is to establish the right context and mental model before introducing the detailed design in Layer 3.
+The content included here should be chosen based on what best helps the reader understand why the proposed solution exists and how to reason about it.</p>

 <ul>
-<li><p>Functional Specification:  .</p></li>
+<li><p>Functional Specification: expand into a deeper functional specification, describing how the system works from an external or consumer perspective.
+The focus remains on behavior, interactions, and expectations rather than design details.</p></li>

-<li><p>Component breakdown: If you can decompose the system into fairly isolated components, do so.
-This improves comprehension and clarifies terminology, flow, and relationships.</p></li>
+<li><p>Component breakdown: When many components are involved, it is reasonable to provide a high-level breakdown of each component and an overview of how they interact.
+Such breakdowns improve comprehension while remaining conceptual and may naturally sit closer to Layer 3 when complexity increases.</p></li>

-<li><p>Abstract Solution: Especially where athere are multiple compeoents/services involced, having an more abstract, technology-agnostic view helps know the different moving parts and key areas of the deeper design.</p></li>
+<li><p>Abstract Solution: A more abstract, technology-agnostic solution can be introduced.
+Highlights the major moving parts and responsibilities, helps bridge the reader into the detailed proposed solution in Layer 3.</p></li>

 <li><p>Trade-offs and rationale: Highlight trade-offs, an example being bespoke vs. extensibility, which provides the context for why the solution is going beyond the current requirements, keeping future state in mind.</p></li>